Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/connecting-device-cloud.md

 # Connecting Device to Cloud

-If you have created a device, you need to connect the device to the cloud.
+If you have created a device, you need to connect the device to the Cloud.
 In this step, you will set up the firmware to send MQTT messages from your device to the Cloud.
 You can see more examples in the **Support** menu.